carrot/sprout/readme.md

 $ sprout init express ~/Projects/sprout-express-instance
 ```

+We'll do our best to keep an ongoing list of [publicly available sprout templates](https://github.com/carrot/sprout/wiki/Sprout-Templates), as well.
+Feel free to add your own!

 ## CLI

 Sprout can be used directly through the command line to initialize projects.
 Once installed, it exposes the `sprout` command, which you can use to add, remove, and/or use your templates.
 The command line interface stores templates in a user folder, typically `~/.config/sprout`.
 The commands are more or less what you would expect, and are listed below.